blinklet/blog-posts/python-classes-with-pyxel-game/python-classes-with-pyxel-game.md

     pyxel.blt(28, 12, 0, sprite_u, 16, 8, 8, 2)
 ```

+As shown above, you declared the *sprite_u* variable to be a global variable in both functions.
+This solves the problem for now, but global variables will become difficult to manage as the program gets more complex.
+Generally, programmers do not want to use global variables to store program state [^4].

+[^4]: From [Stack Overflow](https://stackoverflow.com/questions/19158339/why-are-global-variables-evil).
+A good set of reasons to avoid global variables is: global variables can be altered by any part of the code in the Python module, making it difficult to anticipate problems related to its use; global variables make it difficult to share your code with other developers and make code harder to debug and maintain; and, global variables may make it very difficult to use more advanced programming techniques like automated testing or thread-safe programming.

 Now the program runs, the variable *sprite_u* can be assigned in the *update* function and its value can be read in the *draw* function.

 ## Changing the speed of sprites

-But, the animation is too fast.
-We could reduce the animation speed by lowering the frame rate but that is not a good solution because it will impact the future versions of the game.
+However, the animation is moving too fast.
+We could reduce the animation speed by lowering the game's frame rate but that is not the best solution.

 Managing the speed of game elements relative to the game frame rate is one of the first problems you need to solve in game development.
-As you add more elements, with different movement speeds and animation speeds, you need a way to control how often a piece of code executes relative to the game's frame rate.

 One solution is to create yet another global variable that tracks the sprite frame index.

-Increment the frame index once every ten frames.
+Increment the global frame index variable once every ten frames.
 When the frame index has incremented to 3, reset it to zero so it can continue to be used to calculate the sprite animations.
 For example:

 ```python
 animation_index = 0